 Reveal answer and explanations

 Incorrect.
-Shift-left is upstream prevention; runtime security still matters for defense in depth.
+Shift-left is upstream prevention; runtime controls such as admission policies, network policies, and intrusion detection still matter for defense in depth.

 Correct.
-By scanning and testing in CI, vulnerable artifacts never reach the state store/registry, so GitOps deploys only pre-validated, secure artifacts.
+By scanning and testing in CI, vulnerable artifacts never get published to the registry or referenced by the manifests in Git, so GitOps deploys only pre-validated, secure artifacts.

 CGitOps and shift-left security are unrelated practices

 Incorrect.
-They're highly complementary; secure artifacts from CI feed safe GitOps deployments.
+They're highly complementary; secure artifacts gated by CI feed safe GitOps deployments.

 DShift-left means moving all security testing to the cluster after deployment